Voice Cloning Detection: Technical Methods & Tools

 Regulatory context

 The EU AI Act classifies voice cloning as a high-risk AI application requiring disclosure when synthetic speech is used.
 The FCC has ruled that AI-generated voice calls fall under existing robocall regulations, enabling enforcement actions like the $6 million fine imposed in the Biden robocall case.
 NIST AI RMF addresses voice authentication integrity under its trustworthiness characteristics.
+For a broader view of how voice cloning fits into the AI-enabled fraud landscape, see the AI-Enabled Fraud and Social Engineering via AI threat patterns.

 Where Detection Fits in AI Threat Response